-The most significant factor impacting fiscal 2009 is the severity of the slowdown in the U.S. and global economies, which unfavorably affected sales and profits in both the Memorialization and Brand Solutions businesses in the fiscal 2009 first quarter.
+The most significant factors impacting fiscal 2009 are the severity of the slowdown in the U.S. and global economies, and an estimated decline in the casketed death rate compared to fiscal 2008.
 Additionally, the strengthening of the U.S. dollar unfavorably impacted fiscal 2009 reported results for the Company's overseas operations, when compared to fiscal 2008.